thelc127/CausalEarthNet/README.md

 # CausalEarthNet
-Learning the set-wise causal structure of the Earth system using hypergraphs, outperforming pairwise models in explaining climate tipping points and enabling transportable counterfactual forecasts
+Learning the set-wise causal structure of the Earth system using hypergraphs that outperforms pairwise models in identifying climate tipping points and enabling transportable counterfactual forecasts